 The museum does not offer guided tours for individual visitors.

-An interesting alternative to the traditional guided tour was suggested to us: the use of the Histopad, a touch-sensitive tablet that considerably enriches the visit experience.
-Included in the entrance ticket, this tool allows you to learn more about the objects on display, or to access unpublished content (photographs, animated maps, archives…).
-It extends the immersive dimension of the visit, thanks to 360° reconstructions in augmented reality, which immerse the user in the history of Sainte-Mère-Église under the Occupation and during the summer of 1944.
+An interesting alternative to the traditional guided tour was suggested to us: the use of the Histopad, a touch-sensitive tablet that considerably enriches the visiting experience.
+Included with the admission ticket, this tool enables visitors to learn more about the objects on display, or to access previously unpublished content (photographs, animated maps, archives, etc.).
+It extends the immersive dimension of the visit, thanks to 360° reconstructions in augmented reality, which plunge the user into the history of Sainte-Mère-Église under the Occupation and during the summer of 1944.

-A 30-minute tour of the museum’s storerooms (or backstage) by a curator is also offered since March 2023.
-More information on the official website of the museum.
+A 30min tour of the museum’s reserves (or backstage) by a curator has also been on offer since March 2023.
+More information on the museum’s official website.

 Museum of Airborne Troops with children

 The interactive and immersive dimension of the museum is well thought out for children.
-Thanks to the Histopad, your children can go in search of war relics hidden in the museum: a real treasure hunt!
-To keep a souvenir of their visit, the tablet also allows them to take pictures of themselves in paratrooper, soldier or nurse uniforms.
+Thanks to the Histopad, your little ones can set off in search of war relics hidden in the museum: a real treasure hunt!
+To keep a souvenir of their visit, the tablet also lets them take photos of themselves in paratrooper, soldier or nurse outfits.

-The Airborne Museum was truly designed with children in mind, as there is a tour route specifically for them.
-For an even more entertaining visit, 3 game books for 6 to 15 years old, as well as coloring pages, can be downloaded for free on the official website.
+The Airborne Museum has been designed with children in mind, with a special tour dedicated to them.
+For an even more fun-filled visit, 3 game books for ages 6 to 15, as well as coloring pages, can be downloaded free of charge from the official website.

 Schedules and prices